Mevlan Adili

-Mevlan Adili (born 30 March 1994) is a Macedonian professional footballer who plays as a centre back for Shkëndija.
+Mevlan Adili (born 30 March 1994) is a Macedonian professional footballer who plays as a centre back for Shkëndija Haraçinë.

 Club career

 Adili started his career at Albarsa and then continued to play in Macedonia for clubs like Shkëndija and Shkupi.
 In Romania he played in Liga II for UTA Arad.

 International career

 He is also a member of the Macedonia U-21 national football team.